 We would like to thank Chris Atkeson for discussions and comments on the presentation of this paper.
 Thanks also to Jessica Hodgins and John Hughes for many helpful suggestions during the course of this project.
-This work was supported in part by NSF awards CCR-0093072 and IIS-0205224.
+This work was supported in part by NSF CAREER award CCR-0093072.